dmytro-kushnir/Social-network/README.md

 ### Program overview:
 WELCOME!
 And be ready to deep into amazing world of communication and sharing!
-Estimate project Release: September 2017
+Estimate project Release: September-October 2017

 ### Program specification:
 - Controllers/models.
 In this app we are using model hierarchy, based on atomic components